 “A lot of co-founders miss the idea of talking upfront about the operating agreement of a company such as ‘what are the laws that are going to govern this company?
 And how it’s going to be operated?”
 Haidar says, noting that it’s very important to have a frank conversation with team members for everyone to be on the same page and most importantly “anything you agree on put it in writing!”

 Also, when a company has multiple co-founders, it is important to talk about the allocation of shares.
 “Never, ever grant all the stocks to the co-founders, even to yourself from day one, what you need to do is create a vesting schedule which allows team members or co-founders to receive ownership of a certain percentage of the company every couple of years,” Haidar says.

 Last but not least is corporate governance, in order for the CEO not to get power hungry after some time or when success comes knocking on the door.
-“The CEO has a boss, which the board of directors, by recruiting your own team or independent people who are competent in the field that could give you candid advice and you want people to report to,” Haidar highlighted, adding that a Board of Directors is who hires and fires a CEO.
+“The CEO has a boss, which is the board of directors, by recruiting your own team or independent people who are competent in the field that could give you candid advice and give people a place to report to,” Haidar highlighted, adding that a Board of Directors is who hires and fires a CEO.